bxparks/EpoxyDuino/README.md

 You can use EpoxyDuino to run continuous integration tests or validations on the [GitHub Actions](https://github.com/features/actions) infrastructure.
-The basic `ubuntu-18.04` docker image already contains the C++ compiler and `make` binary, other than this project and any additional Arduino libraries that you use.
-In particular, you don't need to install the Arduion IDE or the Arduion CLI.
+The basic `ubuntu-18.04` docker image already contains the C++ compiler and `make` binary.
+You don't need to install the Arduion IDE or the Arduion CLI.
+You need:

+* EpoxyDuino,
+* your project that you want to test,
+* any additional Arduino libraries that you use.

 Take a look at some of my GitHub Actions YAML config files: